hyprland-community/hyprland-autoname-workspaces/README.md

 ### AUR

 Available as AUR package under the program name `hyprland-autoname-workspaces-git`.
-You can then use the service `systemctl enable --now hyprland-autoname-workspaces.service`.
+You can then use the service `systemctl --user enable --now hyprland-autoname-workspaces.service`.

 ### Cargo